Bubobubobubobubo/sardine/docs/technical/installation.md

     1) Install [Git](https://git-scm.com/) or [download the project](https://github.com/Bubobubobubobubo/sardine#:~:text=with%20GitHub%20Desktop-,Download%20ZIP,-Latest%20commit) from GitHub and place it wherever you like!

     - If you take the *Git* route, clone Sardine ('`git clone https://github.com/Bubobubobubobubo/Sardine`').

-     2) run: `pip install --find-links https://thegamecracks.github.io/python-rtmidi-wheels/ .`

-    3) Using a `shell` or `cmd` (in admin-mode), run `python3 -m pip install -e .` in the `sardine` folder.
-Be careful, there is a dot at the end of the command!
+    2) Using a `shell` or `cmd`, go to the `sardine` folder and run `pip install --find-links https://thegamecracks.github.io/python-rtmidi-wheels/ .`.
+This will install the sardine package with an external index providing prebuilt wheels for the `python-rtmidi` dependency.
+Remember to include the dot at the end of the command!

     - If you are using Linux or MacOS, use `sudo` to install with the highest priviledges.
 This is usually not recommended but it can help with the installation of other **Sardine** components.